RECUP-DOE/wfmeta-dask/README.md

 A script that takes the output of Amal Gueroudji's [Mofka-Dask coupler](https://github.com/GueroudjiAmal/MofkaDask/) to consolidate the generated `.csv` files into a singular, object-focused output.

+Developed and tested by Polina Shpilker for the RECUP project.

 Expected inputs:
 - `-s` `--sched_file` : default `scheduler_transition.csv` \
 The location of the file that contains all messages sent by the DASK scheduler.